 Time to degree

-The degree is designed to take six or seven years to complete, depending on the student’s field.
+The degree is designed to take six to eight years to complete, depending on the student’s field.
 Actual time to degree varies depending on many factors, including the language preparation and/or specialized skills needed to conduct dissertation research.
 (Students in East Asian, for example, may need to learn classical as well as modern languages, and to learn archaeological methods.)

 Note: For more details on degree requirements, the student-advisor relationship, and other related matters, please see the Graduate Handbook.